 - Define a process model structure with several detail levels (from rough to fine).

-- Interview the business experts within the target organization and collect the results: work steps, responsibilities, work products
+- Interview the business experts within the target organization and collect the results: work steps, responsibilities, and work products.

-- Compile all parts to an overall model and, again, conduct a comprehensive review
+- Compile all parts to an overall model and conduct a comprehensive review.

 - The process analysis is conducted while downsizing or announcement is ongoing.
 In this case, the support on the part of the experts will be fragile.

-- If the main goal is to obtain some kind of a formal certificate (ISO 9000 or CMMI appraisal) e.g. for marketing purposes, the consultant should think twice before tackling this task.
+- If the main goal is to obtain some formal certificate (ISO 9000 or CMMI appraisal) e.g., for marketing purposes, the consultant should think twice before tackling this task.